xiaoyaoo11/mcphub.nvim/README.md

 Currently planning these features:

+- Workflow integration with CodeCompanion for enhanced code assistance
+- Enhanced help view with comprehensive documentation
+- Community marketplace for sharing and discovering MCP servers
 - Add custom descriptions for each MCP server through the UI
 - Support server-specific configuration through the interface